 In many cases at least two of these will be required in order to process a payment.

 Most of the time you will be able to login or pay with PayPal by just entering your email address and your PayPal password as usual.
-But from time to time, we may ask you for a One-Time Passcode that PayPal will send you by SMS on the phone number you have registered in your profile.
-This is one of the methods that helps us to identify you if we have doubts about your identity or regulations require us to apply 2 factor authentication and no other methods are available.
+But from time to time, you may require an additional One-Time Passcode.
+If you have a mobile phone saved in your account details, we’ll send the code by SMS and you’ll use it to complete logging in.
+If you have a landline in your account details, you’ll see the code on screen and enter it into your phone after receiving an automated call from PayPal.
+This is one of the methods that helps us to identify you if we have doubts about your identity.